Master of Science in Applied Economics

 Students have the opportunity to work on several hands-on learning projects by partnering with the UC Economics Center at the University of Cincinnati.
 The UC Economics Center oversees various applied research projects and employs research assistants.
 Also, while studying full-time in the program, students have the opportunity to enhance their education with paid internships.
 Current students are working at organizations such as the Environment Protection Agency (EPA), Burke, ThinkVine and Morgan Stanley .

-The University of Cincinnati Master of Science in Applied Economics program may be completed as either a full-time student or as a part-time student, and evening classes are available.
-Full-time studies can be completed in less than one year while part-time study will take less than two years.
+The University of Cincinnati Master of Science in Applied Economics program may be completed as either a full-time or as a part-time student.
+Full-time studies can be completed in less than one year, with classes taken during the day.
+While part-time study will take less than two years, with evening classes available.

 Lindner warmly welcomes students from all over the world.
 As a global discipline, all Lindner'ws Applied Economics students benefit from learning about institutions and economies not just in the classroom, but from their classmates as well.
 Because the Applied Economics degree is a designated STEM program, our international graduates are eligible to apply for up to 36 months of Optional Practical Training (OPT) in the United States.
 All students, both domestic and international, have the opportunity to study business subjects in countries like Norway, Chile, and the United Arab Emirates, [original link path: http://business.uc.edu/study-abroad/graduate.html] by working through Lindner's International Programs office.